LexiFi/dead_code_analyzer/README.md

 ## Overview

+This tool scan a compiled OCaml project and report various warnings about suspicious code:

+ - Values exported by .mli files but never used in any other module.
+   (The declaration can be dropped from the interface, and then from the implementation if there is no internal use -- which will be reportef by standard OCaml warnings).

+ - Optional arguments for which either all call sites or none of them provide a value.
+(The argument can be made mandatory or dropped.)

+ - Other stylistic issues:  patterns matching a value of type `unit` which are not `()` (typically, `_` or a variable);  let-binding `let () = ... in ...` (it's usually better to use sequencing);
+   let-binding of the form `let x = ... in x` (the binding is useless).

-This tool reports values exported by .mli files but never used in any other module.
-It assumes that .mli files are compiled with -keep-locs and .ml files with -bin-annot.
+The tool assumes that .mli files are compiled with -keep-locs and .ml files with -bin-annot.
 Exported values are collected by reading .cmi files (obtained from explicit .mli interfaces).
 References to such values are collected by reading typed trees from .cmt files (obtained by compiling .ml implementations with -bin-annot).

-The tool also analyses calls to functions with optional arguments.
-If, for a given function and one of its optional argument, all call sites (resp. none of them) provide a value for the argument, then this argument is reported.

 ## Status

-This project has just been started.
-Nothing is ready yet.
+The project is used internally at LexiFi.

+There have been no official release yet.

 ## Limitations